fzaman679/car_sales/README.md

 # car_sales

-Predicting the prices for cars.
+Predicting the prices for cars, Regression Task